nolirium/aroc/README.md

  Certain mods eg. Xposed are not compatible currently.

 The modified system image takes up a fair amount of space in /usr/local/.
 Storing the image in certain other places doesn't seem to work, probably due to mount/login timings.

+Updates to the OS may break the procedure, and at the least may necessitate redoing all or part of it.